Digital Technology for Education

 Digital Assessments and Exams

-Since 2019, the University of Montpellier has been implementing several projects to develop an ecosystem for assessing knowledge and skills as part of efforts to make its curriculum more flexible.
+Since 2019, the University of Montpellier has been implementing several projects to develop an ecosystem for assessing knowledge and skills as part of efforts to make teaching more flexible.